d-morrison/IntroStatActivities/_book/07-inference-2cat.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
-# Helmet Use and Head Injuries
+# Winter Sports Helmet Use and Head Injuries

 ## Learning objectives

 * Write out the null and alternative hypothesis for two categorical variables

-* Assess the conditions to use the standard normal distributions
+* Assess the conditions to use the standard normal distribution for a difference in proportions

-* Calculate the Z test statistic for a difference in proportions
+* Calculate the Z test statistic for the difference in proportions

 * Find the p-value and assess the strength of evidence

 * Create and interpret a confidence interval for the difference in proportions

 ## Terminology review
+In this activity we will use theory-based methods to analyze two categorical variables.
 Here are a few terms we will use in today's activity.

 * Conditional proportion